George Gray (television personality)

-George Edward Gray (born March 11, 1967) is an American television personality, game show host, comedian, and announcer.
+George Edward Gray III (born March 11, 1967) is an American television personality, actor, and comedian.
+He is best known for hosting the game shows Extreme Gong and Weakest Link.
+Gray also has been the announcer of The Price Is Right since 2011.

 Early life and career

-Born in Ballwin, Missouri, Gray attended high school in Tucson, Arizona, and graduated from the University of Arizona, during which time he played drums with local band The Reason Why with his two English buddies Tony Randall and Shane Lamont.
+Born in Ballwin, Missouri, Gray attended high school in Tucson, Arizona, and graduated from the University of Arizona.
+In college, he played drums with local band The Reason Why with his two English buddies Tony Randall and Shane Lamont.
 After working as a sketch and stand-up comedian, Gray's first television hosting gig was for the Fox Movie Channel doing a show called FXM Friday Nights.
-He then appeared as co-host of the long-running series Movies For Guys Who Like Movies on TBS.
+He then appeared as co-host of the series Movies For Guys Who Like Movies on TBS.

 Hosting career

 Gray's first in-studio show was Extreme Gong, an updated version of The Gong Show, on GSN in the late 1990s.
 He also hosted the first season of the American version of Junkyard Wars, which was nominated for a prime-time Emmy.

-Gray was chosen in 2001 by NBC Enterprises to host the daily syndicated American version of the game show The Weakest Link, which aired from 2002-03.
+Gray was chosen in 2001 by NBC Enterprises to host the daily syndicated American version of the game show The Weakest Link, which aired from 2002–03.
 TV critic Steve Rogers likened Gray's hosting style to the demeanor of a "class clown", in contrast to the "severe schoolmarm" attitude of original The Weakest Link host Anne Robinson.

 After hosting the reality series Todd TV on FX and the GSN special National Lampoon's Greek Games, in late 2004, Gray went on to become the co-host of NBC's $25 Million Dollar Hoax.
 He hosted ESPN's reality sports competition I'd Do Anything.
-Beginning in 2006, he hosted the HGTV show What's With That House? (a.k.a.
+Beginning in 2006, Gray hosted the HGTV show What's with That House? (a.k.a.
 That House), as well as HGTV's Manland and the building competition Summer Showdown.